-Mangos marketed in the U.S. are usually picked at the mature-green or breaker stage to withstand the postharvest handling steps required to bring them from the production areas to the retail market.
-These mangos, which sometimes include fruit picked immature-green, should be ripened at the wholesale, retail, or consumer level for optimal quality.
+Mangos marketed in the U.S. are usually picked partially ripe (stages 2 to 3 on a 5-point scale) to withstand the postharvest handling steps required to bring them from the production areas to the retail market.
+These mangos must be fully ripened at the wholesale, retail, or consumer level to attain optimal quality.
 Exposure to ethylene gas ensures faster and more uniform ripening.
 Providing ready-to-eat mangos to retail markets increases sales.
 The quality of mangos when ripe depends upon maturity at harvest (the more mature, the better the flavor when ripe), avoiding chilling injury and physical injuries during postharvest handling, and minimizing anthracnose incidence.
-Also, there are major differences in flavor quality and fiber content among cultivars, including those marketed in the U.S., such as Ataulfo, Haden, Keitt, Kent, and Tommy Atkins.
+Also, there are major differences in flavor quality and fiber content among cultivars, including those marketed in the U.S., such as Honey, Haden, Keitt, Kent, and Tommy Atkins.